-For those of us in customer communications management (CCM) and billing solutions, the COVID-19 pandemic is reinforcing this lesson: How you work with customers during a crisis – by quickly providing needed information or helping with payment terms — can build enduring trust and loyalty.
+For those of us in customer communications management (CCM) and self-service billing solutions, the COVID-19 pandemic is reinforcing this lesson: How you work with customers during a crisis – by quickly providing needed information or helping with payment terms — can build enduring trust and loyalty.

 Of course, in today’s world of social distancing and work from home, taking good care of customers includes offering digital and self-service options that empower consumers to access critical and time-sensitive account information, manage bills and make payments at any time, from any device.

 Recent surveys show that consumers are indeed embracing digital for banking, shopping, bill pay and other activities during the pandemic—and they will continue to do so once businesses reopen.

 - McKinsey says consumers plan to continue to increase online shopping for groceries, food takeout and delivery, household supplies and personal care.

 - Fintech provider Novantas said young and older Americans flocked to online and mobile banking and only 40% plan to return to using bank branches.

 CCM is built for self-service

 Fortunately, CCM technology is designed for self-service, both for users developing and producing customer bills, letters and other documents and for the recipients of those communications.
 Some CCM systems like Expresso® also easily support omnichannel communications delivery.

 These systems give companies control to create messages and edit content in a matter of minutes.
 During the pandemic, companies have been taking advantage by: